diegozaratean/ecommerce-zarate/README.md

-# Ecommerce REact App
+# Ecommerce React App

-This is an Ecommerce develop in REact
+This is an Ecommerce develop in React

 ## Features